 A highly remote beach that is only known among the people within the peninsula, South Kaipara Peninsula is an 80-minute drive from Auckland in South Head and is the ideal retreat.
 The beautiful long stretch of clean white sand makes this beach seem like a utopia and is the perfect place to find some inner peace.

 From surfing to lounging under an umbrella or rolling down the dunes, Muriwai has a lot to offer.
-Surf lifesavers are on patrol at peak times as the rips can get a bit full on, and the black sand can be absolutely scorching so be sure to utilise our jandal life hack!
+Surf lifesavers are on patrol at peak times as the rips can get a bit full on, and the black sand can be absolutely scorching so be sure to utilise the jandal life hack!
 On your way back to the big smoke, don’t forget to have a nosy at the gannet colony.

 If breath-taking scenery is what you’re after, Karekare Beach is the place to go.
-To confirm the beauty of this place, the infamous film The Piano was filmed at this very beach!
+To confirm the beauty of this place, the infamous film The Piano was filmed at this very beach.
 This makes it a common beach for people who want to do some test photoshoots as your photos are guaranteed to look 10/10 if taken here.

 On the drive to Piha, keep an eye out for the Te Ahuahu turnoff and you’ll come across a serious gem of an adventure spot—Mercer Bay.
 Not for the faint hearted, pay strict heed to the barriers provided as these are Auckland's tallest cliffs and can be dangerous.
 With powdery black sand, warm rock pools and a massive cave that’s accessible during low tide, Mercer Bay is the ideal day trip for adventure lovers.